dwarvesf/mcp-db/README.md

 ### 1. Define the Tool

 Create a new tool definition in the `src/tools` directory.
-You can organize tools into subdirectories based on their functionality (e.g., `src/tools/sql`, `src/tools/duckdb`).
+Organize tools into subdirectories based on their functionality (e.g., `src/tools/sql`, `src/tools/duckdb`).
+Each tool should have its own file.

-For example, to create a new SQL tool, you might create a file named `src/tools/sql/my_new_tool.ts` with the following content:
+For example, to create a new SQL tool, create a file named `src/tools/sql/my_new_tool.ts` with the following content:

 ```typescript
 // src/tools/sql/my_new_tool.ts